 The BIOS is correctly set up for overclockers and PC enthusiasts for fine-tuning.
-The memory presets are tremendous, and the Stilt’s Samsung B-die profiles are inclusive.
-These extras are complementary and working with the Asus ROG Crosshair VII Hero, a real pleasure.
+The memory presets are tremendous, and Stilt’s Samsung B-die profiles are inclusive.
+These extras are complementary and working with the Asus ROG Crosshair VII Hero, is a real pleasure.

 - Pros: Wide range of features and Overclocker friendly

 #4: Asus ROG Strix X470-1 Gaming

 Only two Mini-ITX X470 boards exist and are both fantastic.
 Asus has the ROG Strix X470-I Gaming and from Asrock the X470 Gaming ITX/ac.
 Both boards have weaknesses and strengths, but their most prominent difference is the price.
 The Asus and Asrock boards cost $30 apart, and the latter has a pocket-friendly price of $180.

 If your work entails using two high-speed NVMe drives, then the Asus model has two M.2 slots, one At the front and the other at the back.
 The two M.2 slots make the placement of things like the SATA ports at the front random.

 The VRM on both boards is impressive, and they have passive cooling.
 Their bundles are similar, which include a WiFi/Bluetooth antenna and several SATA data cables.